News and media brands

 Drop-in install on WordPress, Shopify, Wix, Squarespace, Webflow, Framer, Ghost, and any HTML-friendly stack.
 No build step, no developer needed.

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the X Feed Widget: Embed X (Twitter) Posts, Threads and Hashtags on Any Site.
+If your site can render a <script> tag, it can render the X Feed Widget: Embed an X (Twitter) Account's Posts on Any Site.

-Six things that matter when you are paying for an X widget in the post-Musk API era, not 30 features no one uses.
+Six things that matter when you are picking an X widget, not 30 settings no one uses.

 Use cases

-Four buyer types who get the most lift from embedding X Feed Widget: Embed X (Twitter) Posts, Threads and Hashtags on Any Site on their site.
+Four buyer types who get the most lift from embedding X Feed Widget: Embed an X (Twitter) Account's Posts on Any Site on their site.

-Embed a reporter's profile feed on the article page, or a beat-specific List on the section landing page.
-Live commentary that updates without a CMS edit.
+Embed a reporter's or the newsroom's X feed on an article or section page.
+Live commentary that surfaces on your site without a CMS edit.

 Founder, engineer and exec posts on the homepage and About page.
 Visitors see the company's actual point of view before they read a single feature bullet.

-Game-day pages with the official team account thread stitched together as a recap.
-Scoreboard, lineup and post-game analysis without a separate CMS edit.
+Game-day pages with the official team account's X feed embedded inline, so scoreboard updates and post-game posts surface without a separate CMS edit.

 Analyst takes, ticker mentions and live market reactions next to the chart.
 Bloomberg-terminal vibes, embedded on the brand-finance landing page.